Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 (Your dentist will need to specify the required time period because its duration varies with different drugs and the dentist’s opinion.
 Examples: Aspirin cessation as many as 10 days.
 Ibuprofen cessation as few as 2 to 3 days.)

-- It’s also important to state that there are multiple factors that a dentist will consider when determining what level of bleeding risk (large or small) is associated with the patient’s use of OTC NSAID compounds, both transient and therapeutic regimens.
+- It’s also important to state that there are multiple factors that a dentist will need to consider when determining if their patient is at increased risk of bleeding complications due to their use of OTC NSAID compounds, either transient or therapeutic regimens.

 A simple phone call to your dentist’s office in advance of your extraction appointment can clarify what action if any you should take.

-These may be medications you can avoid before having your tooth extraction.
+These may be medications that you can avoid using before having your tooth extraction.

 - In cases where you take a prescription NSAID on a self-regulated, transient basis, optionally ceasing its use for some days before your surgery can remove its use as a concern with your extraction procedure.